 [2] Hate as “to love less” occurs in verses such as Matthew 10:37; Genesis 29:31; Malachi 1:2; John 12:25.

-Distinguishing ideal discipleship from category one is not to imply that ideal discipleship is optional.
-Rather, it is distinct from salvation–as the marriage relationship distinct from the wedding.
+Distinguishing ideal discipleship from initial discipleship should not imply that ideal discipleship is optional.
+Rather, it is distinct from salvation, just as the goals of the marriage relationship are distinct from the wedding.